yiisoft/yii2/docs/guide/db-active-record.md

 > Note: This section is under development.

-[Active Record](http://en.wikipedia.org/wiki/Active_record_pattern) provides an object-oriented interface for accessing data stored in a database.
-An Active Record class is associated with a database table, an Active Record instance corresponds to a row of that table, and an attribute of an Active Record instance represents the value of a column in that row.
-Instead of writing raw SQL statements, you can work with Active Record in an object-oriented fashion to manipulate the data in database tables.
+[Active Record](http://en.wikipedia.org/wiki/Active_record_pattern) provides an object-oriented interface for accessing and manipulating data stored in databases.
+An Active Record class is associated with a database table, an Active Record instance corresponds to a row of that table, and an *attribute* of an Active Record instance represents the value of a particular column in that row.
+Instead of writing raw SQL statements, you would access Active Record attributes and call Active Record methods to access and manipulate the data stored in database tables.

 For example, assume `Customer` is an Active Record class which is associated with the `customer` table and `name` is a column of the `customer` table.
 You can write the following code to insert a new